peteroupc/html3dutil/doc/extras_meshes_text.TextFont.md

 <a name='extras_meshes_text.TextFont'></a>
 ### new module:extras/meshes/text.TextFont()

-Represents a bitmap font, which supports drawing two-dimensional text.
-This class supports traditional bitmap fonts and signed distance field fonts.
+Represents an image font, which supports drawing two-dimensional text.
+This class supports traditional image fonts, also known as BMFONT, and signed distance field fonts.

-Bitmap fonts consist of a font definition file and one or more textures containing the shape of each font glyph.
+Image fonts consist of a font definition file and one or more textures containing the shape of each font glyph.
 The glyphs are packed so that the glyphs don't overlap each other.